clj-pdf/clj-pdf/README.md

      :top-margin    20
      :bottom-margin 25
      :subject "Some subject"
+     :size          "a4"
+     :orientation   "landscape"
      :author "John Doe"
      :creator "Jane Doe"
      :header ["inspired by" "William Shakespeare"]}

+available page sizes:

+    "a0"
+    "a1"
+    "a2"
+    "a3"
+    "a4"
+    "a5"
+    "a6"
+    "a7"
+    "a8"
+    "a9"
+    "a10"
+    "arch-a"
+    "arch-b"
+    "arch-c"
+    "arch-d"
+    "arch-e"
+    "b0"
+    "b1"
+    "b2"
+    "b3"
+    "b4"
+    "b5"
+    "b6"
+    "b7"
+    "b8"
+    "b9"
+    "b10"
+    "crown-octavo"
+    "crown-quarto"
+    "demy-octavo"
+    "demy-quarto"
+    "executive"
+    "flsa"
+    "flse"
+    "halfletter"
+    "id-1"
+    "id-2"
+    "id-3"
+    "large-crown-octavo"
+    "large-crown-quarto"
+    "ledger"
+    "legal"
+    "letter"
+    "note"
+    "penguin-large-paperback"
+    "penguin-small-paperback"
+    "postcard"
+    "royal-octavo"
+    "royal-quarto"
+    "small-paperback"
+    "tabloid"

+defaults to A4 page size if none provided

+orientation defaults to portrait, unless "landscape" is specified

 #### Font